by Andrea M. Darcy

 Recognise yourself in the above?

 What matters is not the hand you are dealt, but how you deal with it.
 This might mean seeking couples counselling if you are still with your partner and they are willing.

 But if you are seemingly only able to attract partners who won’t seek therapy even though they need it, it might be time to recognise the best way to attract partners who don’t have unresolved issues is to at last resolve your own.

-Harley Therapy offers friendly and highly experienced counsellors and therapists in three London locations, as well as worldwide via Skype counselling.
+Harley Therapy offers friendly and highly experienced counsellors and therapists in three London locations, as well as worldwide via online counselling.